qzhuae/MarkdownNotes/ECON4124Final.md

 ## Lecture 7

-The essence of the questions of whether, when and how a prisoners' dilemma can be resolved is the difficulty of achieving a cooperative (jointly
+The essence of the questions of whether, when and how a prisoners' dilemma can be resolved is the difficulty of achieving a cooperative (jointly preferred) outcome through noncooperative(individual) actions.

+Solutions:
+- Repetition
+- Penalties and Rewards
+- Leadership
+- Asymmetric Information

+Finite Repetition

 ## Some Stuff from Jiang Wenda